iTamojeet/JavaDev/SpringBootProjects/jpa-custom-query/README.md

 ---

-**Note**: This application is designed for educational purposes and demonstrates various JPA query patterns.
-For production use, consider implementing proper security, validation, and error handling.
+**Note**: This application is designed for educational purposes and demonstrates various JPA query patterns with robust error handling and input validation.
+For production use, consider implementing additional security measures, comprehensive testing, and monitoring solutions.